 1. Official transcripts from all previous undergraduate and graduate (if applicable) institutions attended, showing that the following conditions have been met:

-Previous academic work should include a concentration in psychology, including courses in statistics, research methods, developmental psychology, and abnormal psychology.
-The coursework requirement will be waived with a score of 600 or higher on the Graduate Record Examination Psychology Test.
+- Previous academic work should include courses in statistics, research methods, developmental psychology, and abnormal psychology.
+This coursework requirement will be waived with a score of 600 or higher on the Graduate Record Examination Psychology Test.

 - The transcripts should include any degree received.
 A bachelor’s degree from an accredited institution of higher education in the United States is required.
 Applicants enrolled in an institution of higher education outside the United States whose standards of training are substantially equivalent to the standards of training of those institutions in the United States will also be considered.